Get in touch!

 Staffing agency owners are emerging from the pandemic cautiously optimistic.
 After the major upheavals of last year, there seems to be signs of the elusive new normal on the horizon.

-COVID challenges affected different agencies to different degrees depending on their systems and specialism but all would have felt the impact in one way or another.
+COVID challenges affected different staffing agencies to different degrees depending on their systems and specialism but all would have felt the impact in one way or another.

 Whilst economic uncertainty is not front of mind for three-quarters of North American recruiters going forward and 83% expect temporary placements to increase in 2021, remote working and other challenges will linger.